 It’s just waiting for the denouement and discover who’s the culprit and what’s his motive.
 Until then you witness the clumsy investigative work by the police who, as always, are running behind the facts and have no clear indications that could solve this case.
 Moreover I hope that the real Irish police is more capable than those performing in this film.
 I don’t think bugging devices are clogged in such a moronic and instantaneous way.
 And why didn’t they search the adjacent barn after their thorough search (although it also looked like a joke) through the house ?

 Ultimately the underlying message is a bit more complicated than it appears at first sight.
-The ex-members of the I.R.A. want to leave the past being (especially now that they have moved up to a prestigious position.
+The ex-members of the I.R.A. want to let the past be bygones (especially now that they have moved up to a more prestigious position.
 Even as First Minister) and the law enforcement apparently have no problem with the liquidation of some retired IRA members.
 Whether all this is accurate and consistent with the current situation, is something unknown to me since my knowledge of the political situation is fairly limited.
-However, I fear that people will have wrong idea about Ireland after watching “A Belfast Story.”
-It seems like everyone still has a few automatic rifles in the closet or between the cushions of the seat , so they can go to battle again at the right time.
+However, I fear that people will have a wrong idea about Ireland after watching “A Belfast Story“.
+It seems like everyone still has a few automatic rifles in the closet or between the cushions of the seat, so they can go to battle again at the right time.
 It wouldn’t surprise me that inhabitants of Ireland and England, think this is a pretty shocking and uncompromising movie.

 After a while I got the feeling that I was watching a third-rate television series, though it began strong and promising but eventually degenerated into a terribly annoying controversial product in which Meaney excelled in, despite his boring monologues he had while sitting alone in a room with the most hideous wallpaper patterns ever.
 The consternation about the package I’ve mentioned at the beginning, was indeed necessary to obtain some attention.